 - Difficulty with abstract concepts and pronouns

-- Struggles with initiating and/or sustaining conversations
+- Difficulty initiating or sustaining conversations

-- Self-stimulating for regulation such as hand flapping, rocking, chewing, unique vocalizations, or other repetitive movements.
-This can sometimes be self-injurious.
+- Self-stimulating for regulation, such as rocking, hand flapping, chewing, unique vocalizations, or other repetitive movements.
+This can sometimes be self-injurious

 - Preferences for set routines, familiar surroundings, or predictability